Trans Fat's Departure From Food Supply

 * Require restaurants immediately to put notices on menus and menu boards if their foods contain trans fat.

+* Revoke the "generally recognized as safe" status of partially hydrogenated oil.
 It’s ridiculous for the FDA to call that oil safe when the agency agrees that trans fat causes heart disease.
 The time has come to get partially hydrogenate oils—and their trans fat—out of our food supply.

 Since January 2006, when the government started requiring foods to include the artery-clogging fat on their Nutrition Facts labels, many companies have ditched the partially hydrogenated oils that contain trans fat.
 Primary studies suggest that trans may promote diabetes which is why experts recommend less that 2 grams of trans fat per day.